duonghuuphuc/mmhs2023/README.md

 # Fusion Network for Multimodal Hate Speech Detection

-`The paper has been accepted for presentation at the 9th International Conference on Intelligent Information Technology (ICIIT 2024) in 2024.`

 ## Abstract

 In an era where social network platforms are increasingly plagued by harmful content, effective detection methods are crucial for maintaining healthy online communities.
 In this paper, we introduce a multimodal approach to hate speech detection, leveraging a fusion network that integrates text and image analysis.
 We mainly use state-of-the-art pre-trained language models like DistilBERT, MPNet, and image processing models such as ResNet and EfficientNetV2.
 These models facilitate a nuanced understanding of both intra- and inter-modality content dynamics.
 Additionally, we compare the effectiveness of context-free word embedding models like GloVe and fastText with contextual language models.
 Extensive experiments on the MMHS150K dataset, a popular and specialized dataset for multimodal hate speech analysis, demonstrate competitive performance compared with existing multimodal hate speech detection methods.